madvax/cds-cryptography/README.md

 # Clam Digger Software Cryptographic Utilities

-Utility set for encrypting and decrypting string and even entire files with Python scripts and libraries
+Utility set for encrypting and decrypting strings and even entire files with Python scripts and libraries